Solving inverse problems using conditional invertible neural networks: Application

 \section{Application}

-We consider here the PyTorch implementation of the proposed methodology in Section~\ref{sec:methods} for the inversion task in a multiphase flow with a random permeability field.
-All computer code and data can be found on \href{https://github.com/zabaras}{https://github.com/zabaras} upon publication of this work.
+We consider here the PyTorch implementation of the methodology in Section~\ref{sec:methods}.
+For full-reproducibility of the results, the computer code and data can be found in \href{https://github.com/zabaras/inn-surrogate}{https://github.com/zabaras/inn-surrogate}.